 As an Amazon Associate I earn from qualifying purchases.

 Do you miss banana bread?
 I sure do at times, especially when others bring some to work.
 This keto banana bread recipe is very moist, just like any great banana bread.
 It’s also easy to make with simple ingredients, including sour cream to help with texture.

-You will only need one type of flour for this keto banana bread and it’s not almond flour.
+You will only need one type of flour for this keto banana bread and it’s not almond flour, but coconut flour.
 If you can not have nuts, just leave out the walnuts.